bella-mir/urbanCartoPy/_sources/intro.md

 ## Other information

-This course is part of a master’s thesis by Bella Mironova within the [Erasmus Mundus Master Programme in Cartography](https://cartographymaster.eu/) (2025), under the supervision of Georg Gartner.
+This course is part of a master’s thesis by Bella Mironova within the [Erasmus Mundus Master Programme in Cartography](https://cartographymaster.eu/) (2025), under the supervision of Georg Gartner and Juliane Cron.

 More information about this master’s thesis research will be available in the coming months.

 ## Course Structure